mishal1/Chitter/readme.md

 - Only signed in users can add a tweet
 - Forgotten password option
 - Email password to users
+- User should be able to delete peep
 - Styling:
 	- Align forms
 - Reply to a user's tweet